kushaldas/lym/docs/startingcommands.rst

 pwd command
 ------------

-*pwd* command will help you to find out the absolute path of the current directory.
+*pwd* command, short for *print working directory*, will help you to find out the absolute path of the current directory.
 Let us see an example below:
 ::

     [babai@kdas-laptop ~]$ pwd